A new website gets hacked every five seconds. By the time you finish this article, over 100 websites will be attacked.

 How To Prevent a Future Hacking.

 Backup All Your Data and Files.
 Saving and backing up your information should be done as often as your schedule allows.
 This is of the utmost importance as you may be able to restore your latest backup if your site goes down.
 If your site has regularly visited forums, backing up your data should be done almost daily, so that even the latest posts won’t vanish in the event of a hack.
+For more information on this, check out our Backup Primer.

 Change Your Password.
 Do this for every single account you have.
 This includes cPanel, FTP, WordPress, Google, and everything else you use in accordance with your website operation.
 Make sure neither account has the same password.
 Your new password must be very hard to guess.
 If you can memorize the password, it’s probably not secure or unique enough.
 Fill your passwords up with non-alphanumeric characters where possible.
 Delete your old email accounts once you are sure you don’t need it anymore.